The Internet has significantly changed the car-buying process, giving shoppers an invaluable tool to find the car they’re looking for at a fair price.

 The pros of car shopping online often outweigh the cons

-Formerly, to find a car for sale, you’d have to look in the classified section of a local newspaper or go to a dealership, but with more dealers and private sellers listing vehicles on the Internet, it takes just a few clicks to search for the vehicles available in your area.
+Formerly, to find a car for sale, you’d have to look in the classified section of a local newspaper or go to a dealership, but with more dealers listing vehicles on the Internet, it takes just a few clicks to search for the vehicles available in your area.
 That said, like many online shopping experiences, it’s easy to become overwhelmed by the sheer volume of options you’ll find when using car shopping websites.
 Most automobile websites have several ways of filtering search results, which can allow you to pinpoint your desired vehicle based on manufacturer, model, color, mileage, price, features and more.
 In addition, some other advantages of shopping for cars online include:

 - Larger selection